acoffman/civic-api-docs/source/includes/_throttling.md

 The default rate limit is approximately 2 requests/second calculated over a 5 minute moving window.
 That means you may burst substantially higher than 2 requests/second for short periods.

-If you are hitting the rate limit, you will get a `429 Too Many Requests` HTTP respone.
+If you are hitting the rate limit, you will get a `429 Too Many Requests` HTTP response.
 You will need to wait for that five minute window to elapse before making additional requests.

 **HTTP Headers**